 - Master of Science in Nursing degree with specialization as a Family (Individual Across the Lifespan) CRNP, as an Adult-Gerontology Clinical Nurse Specialist, or degrees in Nursing Education or Executive Nurse Leadership

 - Doctor of Nursing Practice degree for the highest level of advanced practice nursing

 - Doctor of Philosophy (PhD) degree for preparation of nurse educators and scholars

 Classes are taught by expert practitioners who bring extensive experience as clinicians, educators, and scholars.
-Coursework focuses on individual students’ learning styles, and faculty members provide dynamic learning experiences to make the material come alive.
+Coursework focuses on individual students’ learning styles.
+Faculty members provide dynamic learning experiences to make the material come alive.
 The school offers an 8-to-1 student-to-faculty ratio for undergraduate nursing laboratory and clinical experiences in a supportive environment that prepares graduates for career success.
 Undergraduates with high scholastic achievement may participate in the Nursing Honors Program.